cirruselli/MS4-Django-Ellis/README.md

     - Landing page - allows users to enter the site  to start shopping via "Shop Now" button.
     - All products page - Shows all products by price, rating, name or category
     - Products pages - each individual page with products on them
+    - Product details - displays one product and its details
     - Sign up -click here to register to the page.
     - Sign in - click here when you have a registered account and want to log in to the site.
+    - My profile - the shopper can fill out the form to set their personal information.
+The page displays the order information.
     - Sign out - click here when you want to log out from your profile.
+    - Bag - displays the products and quantity that will be purchased

 - ### Features Left to Implement
     - contact page